saghul/pyuv/docs/fs.rst

     Same as :py:func:`pyuv.fs.utime` but using a file-descriptor instead of the path.

-.. py:class:: pyuv.fs.FSEvent(loop, path, callback, flags)
+.. py:class:: pyuv.fs.FSEvent(loop)

     :type loop: :py:class:`Loop`
     :param loop: loop object where this handle runs (accessible through :py:attr:`FSEvent.loop`).

+    `FSEvent` handles monitor a given path for changes.

+    .. py:method:: start(path, flags, callback)

-    :param string path: Path to monitor for events.
+        :param string path: Path to monitor for changes.

-    :param callable callback: Function that will be called when an event occurs in the given path.

         :param int flags: Flags which control what events are watched for.
 Not used at the moment.

-    `FSEvent` handles monitor a given path for changes.
+        :param callable callback: Function that will be called when the given path changes any of its attributes.

+        Start the ``FSEvent`` handle.

         Callback signature: ``callback(fsevent_handle, filename, events, error)``.

-    .. py:method:: close([callback])
+    .. py:method:: stop

-        :param callable callback: Function that will be called after the ``FSEvent`` handle is closed.

-        Close the ``FSEvent`` handle.
-After a handle has been closed no other operations can be performed on it.

-        Callback signature: ``callback(fsevent_handle)``.

-    .. py:attribute:: loop

-        *Read only*

-        :py:class:`Loop` object where this handle runs.
+        Stop the ``FSEvent`` handle.

     .. py:attribute:: filename

         *Read only*

         Filename being monitored.

-    .. py:attribute:: active

-        *Read only*

-        Indicates if this handle is active.

-    .. py:attribute:: closed

-        *Read only*

-        Indicates if this handle is closing or already closed.

 .. py:class:: pyuv.fs.FSPoll(loop)